Governments across Canada have recently been under pressure to cover new and VERY expensive treatments for cystic fibrosis.

 A recent paper entitled “How to Beat Science and Influence People: Policy Makers and Propaganda in Epistemic Networks” shows that propaganda like this can easily lead to “… scenarios [where] we find that while the community of scientists converges on true beliefs about the world … policy makers reach near certainty in false belief.”

-Vertex DOES HAVE a Special Access Program for Orkambi.
+Vertex DOES have a Special Access Program for Orkambi.
 If a patient’s lung function falls below 30 percent, they will provide the drug at no cost for short periods on a renewable basis.
-Laudable, but with a caveat,.
-They will give access only IF—and this is the curious part—the drug has NOT been covered by a payer previously.
+Laudable, but with a caveat.
+They will give access only IF—and this is the curious part—the drug had NOT been covered by a payer previously.

 I keep circling back to this, wondering why Vertex would have this stipulation.
 Getting a straight answer from them would be difficult—if not impossible.
 Drug pricing worldwide, as well as the finances of the drug industry in general are notoriously opaque.

-So given the lack of information I can only—well, speculate.
+So given the lack of information I can only speculate.

 Could it be as simple as their part in this morbid game of policy chicken?
 Or maybe it has something to do with the Byzantine rules that govern corporate taxation in Canada?
-Maybe they can write-off the entire price as a “donation,” rather than just writing-off the cost-of-goods (though that too is an unknown), so long as they can show evidence that the “list price” of the drug has actually been paid elsewhere (thanks a lot private insurance).
-Of course, if that were the case in Canada, this “largess” from industry would actually be a form of government funding due to the equivalent loss of tax income.
+Maybe they can write-off the entire price as a “donation,” rather than just writing-off the cost-of-goods (although that too is an unknown), so long as they can show evidence that the list price of the drug has actually been paid elsewhere (thanks a lot private insurance).
+Of course, if that were the case in Canada, this largess from industry would actually be a form of government funding due to the equivalent loss of tax income.
 Hmmmm.